josephsumabat/hiedb-plugin/README.md

 - add the `hiedb-plugin` package as a build dependency of your package

-- add `ghc-options: -plugin-package hiedb-plugin -fplugin Plugin.Hiedb` to your package
+- add `ghc-options: -plugin-package hiedb-plugin -fplugin Plugin.HieDb` to your package

 Properties:
 - Requires `-hiedir` to be set.